k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 # Statement of Need

 Management Strategy Evaluation (MSE) is a decision-support tool for fisheries management.
-MSE uses closed-loop simulation to evaluate the long-term performance of management strategies with respect to societal goals like sustainability and profits [@smith1994; @punt2014; Figure MSE-diagram].
+MSE uses closed-loop simulation to evaluate the long-term performance of management strategies with respect to societal goals like sustainability and profits [@smith1994; @punt2014; \autoref{fig:MSE-diagram}].
 Management strategies are pre-defined decision rules that dynamically adjust management advice given an estimate of population status.
 In addition to specifying management actions, management strategies may include the processes of stock assessment (i.e., using models to determine the size and status of a population) [@sainsburyetel2000].

 Within MSE simulations, operating models (OMs) represent the “true” dynamics and relevant complexity of the system.
 Multiple OMs are typically generated for a single MSE to reflect different uncertainties and assess management performance under uncertainty.
 Developing suitable OMs requires an analyst to define, at a minimum: 1) the life history characteristics of the population; 2) the fishing effort and selectivity of all fisheries affecting the population; 3) the spatial distribution of the population; and 4) any critical environmental covariates or species interactions.
 OMs should be calibrated (or “conditioned”) on available data to ensure that model projections are consistent with historical observations [@punt2014].
 Due to the many considerations, developing sufficiently realistic OMs is time-intensive.